 Good illumination has a significant impact on business productivity.
 Of course, you wouldn't want to work in the dark, especially if your work requires accurate data encoding.
 An office with good lighting is also essential for proper eye care.
 You can go for natural light, or you can also use LED lighting since it is energy-efficient.

 Picking the type of business, you will run from home, and the size and location will help you choose the appropriate workspace.
 When an extra room is available, you can use this as a workspace.
 Choose a space that will give you minor distractions and keep the sounds of your home appliances.

 Consider an appropriate size for your business before you select a working space.
 Working out of two or three separate locations is less productive, although a secondary area, such as the garage, may be suitable.
 Clients may be coming to your home; therefore, you should put in an additional entrance as possible.

 If you want plants, you can make your office Go Green.
+A great way to bring some green inside is by installing an indoor living wall.
+Living walls are aesthetically pleasing additions to the office interior, that purify the air, improve acoustics, and can help significantly with boosting productivity.
 You can also add paintings if you love art.
 Try to create a different look by adding something that will make you happy.
 A joyful office environment will help increase productivity.

 Your Workspace Options

 You have a few different options for your workspace at home.
 Choosing the workspace will depend on the size of your home and the available rooms.
 You can use the corner of the house or a separate area from your home.
 Check the availability of the following to use as your workspace.